Weekly-Workshops/OpenCV-Week-1/README.md

 Please refer to the function prototypes on the previous page if you are unsure how to use the functions referenced in this section, otherwise, feel free to search them up in their documentation on the OpenCV website (link on the first page).

-1. Create a new Python file and `import cv2 as cv` to use the functions provided in the OpenCV library.
+1. Create a new Python file labelled `w1-task1.py` and `import cv2 as cv` to use the functions provided in the OpenCV library.

 2. Take a photo of yourself and save it to the same directory as the python file you just created.
 If you are unable or don't want to take a photo of yourself, download an image off the internet instead.